DLee-AU/docker-songbird-node/README.md

 To adjust where the location of the log files and the db is located on the host.

-You need to change where the `/logs` and `/db` in the contatiner are mapped to.
+You need to change where the `/logs` and `/db` directory locations are mapped to in the container.

 To do so just change the `DB_DIR` and `LOG_DIR` in the `./build/.env.<network>` file.